OctopiChalmers/mutagen/papers/oopsla-21/rebuttal.md

 without being (possibly orders of magnitude) slower on individual runs.
-Table 3 shows that this in the case, where the *A12* measure indicates that MUTAGEN is not prone to need many more tests to find a bug that FuzzChick in most of the cases (except only for bugs #15 and #18, which FuzzChick is not capable of finding with a 100% success rate).
+Table 3 shows that this in the case, where the *A12* measure indicates that MUTAGEN is not prone to need many more tests to find a bug that FuzzChick in most of the cases (except only for bugs #15 and #18, where FuzzChick finds it more quickly but not in all runs).

 - We included mean-tests-to-failure in Table 3 merely as an indication of the order of magnitude.
 This metric, however, is quite sensitive to outliers.
 For